ytdl-js/react-native-ytdl/README.md

 Gets metainfo from a video.
 Includes additional formats, and ready to download deciphered URL.
 This is what the `ytdl()` function uses internally.

-### ytdl.downloadFromInfo(info, options)

-Once you have received metadata from a video with the `ytdl.getInfo` function, you may pass that information along with other options to this function.

 ### ytdl.chooseFormat(formats, options)

 Can be used if you'd like to choose a format yourself with the [options above](#ytdlurl-options).